Akash-2006-07-03/Study-Track-AI-based-Student-Study-Habit-Recommender/Milestone_3_Recommendation/report_summary.md

 **Cluster 2:**
 Students should add weekly review sessions and use digital flashcards or planning tools to strengthen moderate study habits.

-## Visualization
-The count plot shows how many students fall into each recommendation category, helping identify where the highest support needs exist.